wenyiqiang666/yiqiangwen/_pages/about.md

 <span class='anchor' id='about-me'></span>

 #   About me
 Hello, everyone!
 My name is Yiqiang Wen.
 I am currently a Research Assistant in a biochemistry lab at China Agricultural University.
-My current research focuses on protein stability and aggregation.
-My research interests center on protein biochemistry and the molecular basis of human diseases.
+My current research focuses on protein biochemistry, investigating how protein conformational stability is regulated by redox conditions and how natural small molecules modulate amyloid-β aggregation in Alzheimer's disease.

 My research is driven by curiosity and a desire to understand the molecular mechanisms underlying life and disease.
 Currently, I am particularly interested in neurodegenerative disorders, especially Alzheimer's disease, and hope to contribute to the development of future therapeutic strategies through fundamental mechanistic research.
 Ultimately, I aspire to conduct research that helps reduce the burden of disease and improve human health.